By Globalization Partners

 - Rules and company policy

+Working from home doesn’t exempt anyone, regardless of position or responsibility, from following the same rules and policies they would adhere to in the office.
 It is important to remind employees that they must adhere to the employee handbook, even when they are working remotely.
 All company rules and policies, such as sick leave and vacation days, should still apply while working remotely.
+Providing a new copy of the employee handbook might not be necessary, but it is an essential part of building a work from home policy document.

-This section will explain what you want from you employees regarding performance, quality, productivity, and results.
+This section will explain what you want from your employees regarding performance, quality, productivity, and results.
 You should also explain the tools and resources you will provide to help them adhere to the company standards.
 It should include working hours and performance expectations.
+Some flexibility might be necessary, as well as moderating your expectations while employees used to an office interface adapt to working from home.

 Make sure your employees understand how seriously your company takes cybersecurity.
+Reports show that data breaches can cost the U.S. $3.92 million every year.
 While working remotely, confidential information and data will be shared online.
 Your employees must know that their data will be secure and how they should handle sensitive and confidential materials.
+Explain what steps you’ll be taking to ensure the security of protected information, from VPNs to secure networks to strong passwords and two-factor authentication for logins.
 Explain whether your employees can use their devices to work from home or whether they must use the company devices.

 - Insurance and liability

 What happens if your employees suffer an accident while working remotely?
 You need to know, and so do they.
-How do insurance claims work, and who is liable?
+How do insurance claims work, and who is liable under remote work policies?
+How do you handle the burden of proof when everything is done remotely?
+Employees injured during remote work will need to prove they acquired their injury during work hours in the course of their assigned duties.
 Outline the steps they should follow and who they should contact.

 In addition to this information, your company may also want to address subjects such as: